 By Eric Johnson

 The name of Jesus (also known as Jehovah) is found in the name of The Church of Jesus Christ of Latter-day Saints.
-Many Christians are surprised, however, to learn that the Jesus of Mormonism is different than what is taught in the Bible.
+Many may be surprised to learn that the Jesus of Mormonism is different than what is taught in the Bible.

-Jesus had his beginning when he was born to God the Father and Heavenly Mother in the preexistence.
+The Jesus of Mormonism had his beginning when he was born to God the Father and Heavenly Mother in the preexistence.
 As one church manual put it, “The oldest child in our heavenly family was Jesus Christ.
 He is our oldest brother” (Gospel Fundamentals, 2002, p.
 5).
-Twelfth President Spencer W. Kimball explains,
+Twelfth President Spencer W. Kimball explained,

 There was a conflict between Jesus and Lucifer climaxed at a council in heaven, as described by Seventy Milton R. Hunter:

 The appointment of Jesus to be the Savior of the world was contested by one of the other sons of God.
 He was called Lucifer, son of the morning.
 Haughty, ambitious, and covetous of power and glory, this spirit-brother of Jesus desperately tried to become the Savior of mankind (The Gospel Through the Ages, p.
 15).

 Jesus was appointed to be the Savior of the world and came to this earth through a “virgin birth”: